 As we’ve gotten going, we’ve seen that things have worked out exactly how Learner said they would.
-Sarah’s first tutoring session was a little bumpy and left her feeling a bit apprehensive about the whole thing.
+Her first tutoring session was a little bumpy and left her feeling a bit apprehensive about the whole thing.
 I encouraged her to give it a bit more time to see if things smooth out.

 At the second session, she kind of broke through that wall of embarrassment and hesitance.
 By the third session, she really started to get into the groove of it all.

 Since then, we have been meeting 3 times a week.
 And I’ve noticed my daughter has started to actually get excited about her tutoring appointments—because she is showing some significant progress.

 My daughter’s tutor really seems to understand her.
 After getting past the rocky start, they’ve actually kind of hit it off.
 I’m glad Learner took the time to understand her unique personality, challenges, and circumstance so they could choose the best tutor for her.
 As far as I can tell, they made the right choice.